 We quickly came to the conclusion that this route would not be as fun or efficient to ascend as the full-on slab route.

 Nearing the end/start of the easy route up the slabs.
-In hindsight, we should have retraced our steps back to the northeast ridge which would have made reaching the first lake that much quicker.
+In hindsight, we should have retraced our steps back to the north ridge which would have made reaching the first lake that much quicker.
 Instead, we embarked on the tedious process of picking our way down the deceptively foreshortened slope of scree and rubble.

 Arriving at the first lake.